DAOmasons/daomasons-docs/docs/Rules/decision-making.md

 ## Who Decides?

-- Core Members make [Core DAO](/Rules/dao-types) decisions through Moloch DAO [Proposals](/Rules/proposals)
+- Core Members always have the option to make [Core DAO](/Rules/dao-types) decisions through Moloch DAO [Proposals](/Rules/proposals).
-- Project Leads make [Project](/Rules/projects) decisions through a mix of soft consensus, voting within their Project DAO, or not voting at all.
-  - In projects, whether or not a decision is made through soft consensus or voting is determined by the Project Lead.
-  - Project leads can also choose to not vote on decisions altogether, even if there is a disagreement.
-  - However, the team may motion to replace a project lead if necessary.
-  - Whether or not a project lead is replaced is determined by the Core DAO after arbitration.
+- Project Leads make [Project](/Rules/projects) specific decisions.
+Project leads can elect to adopt any decision making process, involving Project Contributors as Lead sees fit.

 ## What does the Core DAO decide on?

 The Core DAO makes decisions that fall within the Core DAO scope.
 This includes:

 - **Projects**.
-What client work the DAO agrees to take on as well as internal projects.
-  - This includes examining who is working on the project, its scope, worth, and the Project Lead.
+Which Project proposals are approved.
-  - This is all summarized in a [Project Request](/Templates/project-proposal) that is submitted prior to the meeting.
+  - Project details are summarized in a [Project Request](/Templates/project-proposal) as part of the [Project Proposal](/Rules/projects#creating-new-projects) process.
-  - DAO Members are expected to have reviewed the Project Proposal before the meeting.
-- **Promotions**.
-Promoting Contributors to Core Members.
+- **Promotions/Demotions**.
+Promoting Contributors to Core Members and demoting Core Members to Contributors.
-  - [A Promotion Request](/Templates/PromotionTemplate) should be submitted prior to the meeting.
+  - A vote occurs in response to a [Promotion Request](/Templates/PromotionTemplate) or [Demotion Request](/Templates/DemotionTemplate).
-  - The DAO decides whether or not the member in question meets the [promotion criteria](/Rules/membership-rules#core-member).
+  - The DAO decides whether or not the member in question meets the [promotion criteria](/Rules/membership-rules#core-member) or [demotion criteria](/Rules/membership-rules#core-member).
-  - DAO Members are expected to have reviewed the Promotion Request before the meeting.
-- **Demotions** Demoting Core Members to Contributors.
-  - [A Demotion Request](/Templates/DemotionTemplate) should be submitted prior to the meeting.
-  - The DAO reviews the member in question and makes sure that the member in question meets the [demotion criteria](/Rules/membership-rules#core-member).
-  - DAO Members are expected to have reviewed the Demotion Request before the meeting.
 - **Core DAO Structure**.
 Changes to the Core DAO structure.
-  - This includes changes to any of the DAO rules or operating procedures.
+  - This includes changes to this rulebook or any other DAO ratified document.
-  - Also includes changes to any cultural docs or articles that DAO Masons chooses to publish.
-- **Misc** Sometimes the DAO needs to perform actions that are not covered by the above categories.
-  - Extra details about these decisions need to be outlined before the Core Masons Meeting, but they need not conform to any particular request template.
+- **Miscellaneous** A vote may be called for when significant changes are proposed to a DAO shared resource.

 ## What does a Project DAO decide on?

-Any and all decisions within the project scope.
-Most, if not all cases, the project lead should be the one making decisions for the project.
-These decisions would include:

-- Scope of the project
+Project DAOs are responsible for any and all decisions within the scope of a Project.
+The Project Lead has final decision making authority.
+Project leads can elect to adopt any decision making process, involving Project Contributors as they see fit.

+**Project DAO decisions include:**

+- Adding and removing members
-- Changing roles within the project
+- Modifying roles within the Project
-- Bring on new members
-- Removing members
-- Any changes the client requests
+- Minor to moderate changes to the scope of the Project, driven by client needs
+  - Larger changes should be brought to the Core DAO and may require a new Project
-- Arbitrating disputes between non-team lead members
+- Arbitrating disputes between Project Contributors
+  - Disputes involving Project Lead should be brought to the Core DAO for arbitration

 ## Core DAO Decision Making Process